iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 {% endhint %}

 You can now connect to the blockchain.
-In the following steps we will use the **iExec sidechain (also called Bellecour)**.
+In the following steps, we will use the [iExec sidechain (also called Bellecour)](sidechain/overview.md).

-{% hint style="info" %}

-**Bellecour** is an Ethereum blockchain run by iExec.
-Unlike the Ethereum mainnet or public testnets, transactions on Bellecour do not require the payment of transaction fees ([Read more about transaction fees](https://ethereum.org/en/developers/docs/gas/)).

-{% endhint %}

-You can now check your wallet content on Bellecour:
+You can now check your wallet content:

 ```text
 iexec wallet show --chain bellecour